Filtered By: News

 "Open [ako].
 Political suicide iyon kapag hindi ka open sa ganoon.
 Mapapagbintangan kaming napakayabang namin, na may monopoly," he added.

 He issued the statement after San Juan City Rep. Joseph Victor "JV" Ejercito, one of UNA's prospective bets in the 2013 senatorial polls, on Sunday proposed the formation of a "super senatorial slate" by the administration's LP and Binay's UNA.

 For the 2013 polls, Binay formed UNA with former President Joseph Estrada.
 UNA is a coalition between Binay's Partido Demokratikong Pilipino-Laban (PDP-Laban) and Estrada's Pwersa ng Masang Pilipino (PMP).
+No problem

 Binay said he was not aware of any talks between LP and UNA regarding the proposed super slate but quickly stressed that he doesn't see any problem should LP want to become allies with them.